 Compared to recent generations, teenagers today are increasingly less likely to drink alcohol, smoke cigarettes or abuse several kinds of drugs and medications.
 Still, teens all across the country continue to develop serious substance problems, up to and including addiction.
 For a number of reasons, substance treatment facilities must find ways to tailor their programs to meet the unique needs of teenage participants.
 One specific approach that can have significant benefit for adolescents in treatment is music therapy.

-Posted on January 11, 2017 in Teens
+Posted in Teens on January 11, 2017

 Teenagers are notoriously long sleepers, and rightly so: their developing minds and bodies require plenty of rest.